-WELCOME JOHNSON UNIVERSITY TENNESSEE!
+WELCOME TO JOHNSON UNIVERSITY TENNESSEE

-Enrolling as a student at Johnson University Tennessee (JUTN) means entering into a formative learning community that is committed to preparing students for effective service in Christ's Kingdom utilizing their various skills, passions, and abilities in diverse opportunities and settings, and to promoting a sense of community in which values are shared and individuals are respected.
+We are glad to welcome you to the Royals family!
+Enrolling as a student at Johnson University Tennessee (JUTN) means joining a formative learning community that is committed to preparing students for effective service in Christ's Kingdom who utilize their various skills, passions, and abilities in diverse opportunities and settings, and to promoting a sense of community in which values are shared and individuals are respected.